 NZ Wheel Black Dan Buckingham in competition, 2006

 While on tour, cooking sessions followed by team dinners uncovered some real culinary talent in “The Wheel Black family”.
-Lea’s observations of touring with the WB’s to the 2006 Canada Cup in Vancouver has provided us many useful tips for travelling athletes.
+Lea was awarded a Prime Ministers Scholarship to undertake observations while touring with the WB’s to the 2006 Canada Cup in Vancouver.
+This has provided Lea with many useful tips for travelling athletes.

 Children